The General Characteristics of Madhubani Paintings: An Indian Folk Art!

-If you are an admirer of Indian Art, you must be familiar with the Madhubani paintings or the Mithila paintings.
+If you are an admirer of the Indian Art, you must be familiar with the Madhubani paintings, or the Mithila paintings.

-It is basically a folk art and is made on mud walls or on floors of homes.
+It is basically a folk art, and is made on mud walls, or on the floors of huts and homes.

-But it's beauty and popularity has spread beyond regions and now we see Madhubani paintings on fabrics, Sarees, dress materials, hand bags, crockery, wall hangings, canvas paintings and even on five star hotel walls and interiors.
+But it's beauty and popularity has spread beyond regions, and now we see Madhubani paintings on the fabrics, Sarees, dress materials, hand bags, crockery, wall hangings, canvas paintings, and even on five star hotel walls and interiors.

-- The themes of drawings and paintings are mainly based on Gods and Goddesses, Sun, Moon, Stars, religious symbols like Om, good luck symbols, auspicious signs and others.
+- The themes of drawings and paintings, are mainly based on the Gods and Goddesses, the Sun, the Moon, the Stars, religious symbols like the Om, the good luck symbols, auspicious signs and others.

-- These paintings also highlight various birds and animals that have religious importance in Hindu religion such as elephants, peacocks, fishes and others.
+- These paintings, also highlight various birds and animals, which have religious importance in Hindu religion, such as elephants, peacocks, fishes and others.

 - Bamboo plants, Tulsi plants, mango leaves, lotus flower, Banyan and Peepal trees and other flora, fauna also have their significance in Madhubani art.

-- The original art when done on mud walls or hut floors is done by natural colours and natural dyes.
+- The original art, when done on mud walls, or hut floors, is done with natural colours, and natural dyes.

-- Basically the paintings are done with wooden twigs, fingers, matchsticks or any such thing found in homes.
+- Basically, the paintings are done with the wooden twigs, fingers, matchsticks, or any such thing found in homes.

 - Since Madhubani paintings have been admired by many art lovers globally, nowadays permanent colours are used to create designs on canvas, fabrics, wall hangings and others.